omega-gg/tevo/README.md

 Designed to retrieve and play video resources from a single line of text.<br>
 With a focus on simplicity, efficiency and lightness.<br>

+tevo is like [yt-dlp](https://github.com/yt-dlp/yt-dlp) that plays videos instead of downloading them.<br>

 ## Backends

 tevo accesses and aggregates videos via the [VBML](https://omega.gg/VBML) language.<br>